rajkadakia/Daily_quotes/README.md

 > _Life can be wonderful if you're not afraid of it. — Charlie Chaplin_

+> _Forgive yourself for your faults and your mistakes and move on. — Les Brown_

 - Each quote is inserted into this file just above the marker `<!--QUOTE_END-->`.
 - Each quote insertion is committed separately to simulate 3 contributions.